Nordstrom sticks to full-year revenue forecast as competition heats up

-Retail & ConsumerNordstrom sticks to full-year revenue forecast as competition heats up

-Nordstrom Inc (JWN.N) on Tuesday maintained its full-year revenue forecast even as its rivals raised theirs, signaling stiff competition among department store chains to pull in customers loaded with their COVID-19 related stimulus checks.
+(Reuters) -Nordstrom Inc on Tuesday maintained its full-year revenue forecast even as its rivals raised theirs, signaling stiff competition among department store chains to pull in customers loaded with their COVID-19 related stimulus checks.

 The retailer’s shares, which have gained 17% so far this year, fell 4% in extended trading.

 After struggling with falling sales for a year due to the pandemic, department stores have seen shoppers return in the last few months.
-Macy's Inc (M.N) and Kohl's Corp (KSS.N) both handily beat first-quarter sales estimates and raised full-year forecasts. read more
+Macy’s Inc and Kohl’s Corp both handily beat first-quarter sales estimates and raised full-year forecasts.

 Nordstrom, however, reiterated it full-year revenue forecast of an over 25% increase.